leherreras/cucumber_rabbit_java/test_plan.md

    - Use an in-memory database (such as H2) for testing, configured in the `test` profile.

 3. **Reports**:
-   - Generate test reports in HTML or JSON format to facilitate result review.
+   - Generate test reports in HTML and JSON format to facilitate result review.

 4. **Test Independence**:
    - Each scenario should be independent and not depend on the state of other scenarios.